ricciric/D3_project/README.md

 2. Install npm with the command 'npm install'

-3. Start the server with node server.js
+3. Start the server with 'node server.js'

 4. The server will start at http://localhost:3000.